 The library program at PennSchool is supported by PM Follet.
 However, the library program will be based on the Pennsylvania Library Curriculum Framework, which actively supports the reading program – which is required in the regular academic courses based on the Pennsylvania Literacy Framework standards.

-School year at PennSchool generally begins the first week of August and finishes about the end of June.
+School year at PennSchool generally begins in August and finishes about the end of June.
 For more information, please visit the school calendar here.

 Please contact the Admissions Department directly.

 Greenville High School is a Public School, unlike the Greenville School District which is a Department of Education.

 Greenville School District is a local Department of Education, affiliated to the Pennsylvania Department of Education, USA, exclusively licensed Pennschool to implement the K-12 ADP program in Vietnam.

 Greenville School District has designated Greenville High School to issue diplomas to students who meet the academic qualification required by the Pennsylvania Department of Education, the Greenville School District, and Greenville High School regulations.

 At PennSchool, the curriculum is built, supervised, and implemented by leadership team including:

 Advisor Board are members of the system’s representative office in the US.
 Advisory Board includes prestigious educational experts in Pennsylvania, with experience in management and administration of schools and educational systems in the US.
 The Advisory Board has been working full-time since the end of 2019 and participating in professional activities at PennSchool.

 The Administration Board is composed of the Principal, Vice Principal and teachers who coordinate the activities and programs at the school.